Skip to Content

 Safety

-For truck campers, one of the top safety precautions is ensuring that the camper is securely fastened to the truck bed.
-This includes tightening down the tie-downs and making sure that the camper is evenly distributed to prevent any tipping or swaying while on the move.
+For truck campers, you need to make sure the camper is securely fastened to the truck bed.
+You also need to make sure the weight of your gear in the camper is evenly distributed to prevent any tipping or swaying while you drive.

 For more general info on safety, check out my guide: Is Camping Safe?